rspandey/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is mean total number of steps taken per day?

+We will have to aggregate the number of steps by date as there are multiple records for each date

 ### Calculate the total number of steps taken per day